What’s an invoice, and why should you create it online using an invoice generator?

 Invoice Generator has the basic functionalities I needed, like adding discounts, taxes, shipping fees, and the straightforward “Amount Paid” to subtract any retainer.

 But I would opt for something with a little more customization.
-Moreover, I can’t promise there’d be no deleted history by mistake.
+Moreover, I can’t promise that there will be no deleted history by mistake.

 2. Free Invoice Builder